lun0522/lighter/README.md

 This scene uses deferred shading.
 In the geometry pass, we have to store the position, normal and albedo of each fragment to different images.
 Besides, we are also using a depth stencil image.
-We just specified the usage history of each image, and our engine is able to lower it to a render pass.
+It proves that we just need to specify the usage history of each image, and high-level extensions are able to lower it to a render pass.

 ## 4.6 Post effect scene (post_effect)